yuvalRipkin/platformpilot/README.md

 Platform teams spend too much time provisioning environments manually: the same namespace, RBAC bindings, and network policies, reproduced by hand for every team that asks.
 PlatformPilot treats environment provisioning as a reconciliation problem.
 A custom Kubernetes Operator watches `DevEnvironment` CRs and drives the cluster toward the declared state, with ordered provisioning, drift detection, and finalizer-based cleanup built into the reconciler.

-All infrastructure is managed as code, all deployments are GitOps-driven, credentials are OIDC-federated rather than long-lived keys, and compliance-aware design (Israeli banking Directive 362) is baked into every module.
+All infrastructure is managed as code, all deployments are GitOps-driven, credentials are OIDC-federated rather than long-lived keys, and compliance-aware design (Israeli banking Directive 362) shapes the infrastructure modules.

 ## Architecture